ddashizzle/snapraid_made_simple/README.md

 - Message begins with SnapRAID Status
 - Disk Smart Data will follow

+A sample email can be found in the [file MailMessage.log](MailMessage.log).

 ## Additional Notes:
 - The amount that is scrubbed is currently set to 3% per day.
 This could be modified by changing "-p 3" argument under the :RunScrubO section.
 I may modify this to be a user parameter in the future.
 - MailMessage.log has been provided as an example of what will be sent daily.